-Description: Specifies the network number of the remote-end router.
+Description: This specifies the network number of the remote-end router.
 If specified, it creates a static route to that device.
 It is needed only when the remote-end router requires that the MAX know its network number before connecting.